This one of a kind birthday party post is brought to you by Melissa & Doug, written by our Blog Ambassador Stacy Teet.

 I’m not huge fan of favor bags.
 Instead, I find ways to center the party around things the kids can do and keep.

 This year, we made these design your own bracelets for about a $1 a piece.
 Then, we had a shoelace race to see who could put their snazzy new $2 laces in their shoes the fastest.
-Finally, we made our own t-shirts using these Sprayza pens!
+Finally, we made our own t-shirts using these Sprayza stencils and pens!
 Everyone loved this, and it was the perfect activity to keep the kids busy and having fun.

 Bonus: When they were done, they each had a brand new outfit they had designed from head to toe!